by Morgan Davis

 Ovrld: Right, a thing I hear often is that the cover is the same now as it was in the ‘70s, $5 pretty much always.

 DS: Right.
 And some of our covers have gone up, I think some of our musicians make as much as anybody in this town.
-And it’s still isn’t meeting the cost of living.
+And it still isn’t meeting the cost of living.
 But our cover charges have gone up.
 And we are much tighter on the guest list because our capacity is so low that we have to maximize every dollar that comes in at the door.
-Because most of our bands are either guaranteed an amount plus a percentage over a broke point.
+Because most of our bands are either guaranteed an amount plus a percentage or a broke point.
 Not many of them can afford to have a large guest list.
 And we can’t afford it either because we have to make sure they’re at least meeting their guarantee! [laughs] Or it’s coming out of Steve’s pocket.

 There’s just an imbalance because the quality of the music is just as good if not better than it ever was but the people don’t want to pay much more.
 They’ll pay it for a national touring act but even then it doesn’t always balance out.